Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-map.md

 1. Just select the **<i class="fa fa-globe"></i> Map View** from the right menu underneath the Project name.
 2. The color of the markers on the map represents the **Series**

-::: tip
+::: tip Tip
-**Tip:** Click on the marker to see the measurement details.
+Click on the marker to see the measurement details.
 :::

 ## Series